Strong Heart Study

 For more information about the Special Diabetes Program for Indians: http://www.ihs.gov/MedicalPrograms/Diabetes/index.cfm?module=programsSDPI

 Indigenous Methodology in Practice

-Michelle Jacob, Corey Hodge, Mary James, and Sarah Augustine are working on a project to analyze the theory and methods that guide CNHC's work.
+Michelle Jacob, Corey Hodge, Mary James, and Sarah Augustine worked on a project to analyze the theory and methods that guide CNHC's work.

 Sustainable Food, Health & Culture